Submitted names are contributed by users of this website. The accuracy of these name definitions cannot be guaranteed.

 Illinois(Political Subdivision)English (American) Name of a state in the United States, from the modern French spelling of the Algonquian people who called themselves Inoca or Ilinouek.

 Indio(Settlement)English (American) A city in California.
-From the Spanish word Indio, meaning "Indian, Native American".
+The name is derived from the Spanish word Indio, meaning "Indian, Native American".

 Iowa(Political Subdivision)English (American) Name of a state in the United States, possibly from Dakota ayuxba "sleepy ones".